kjerstid/GEOF211_compendium/GEOF211_book/BoundaryConditions/Physical_BC.md

 (BoundaryCondtitions:Physical_BC)=
 # Physical descriptions of boundary conditions

-Physical descriptions of bounary conditions means that we design the type of boundary conditions (the mathematical ones described in section {ref}'BoundaryCondtitions:Mathematical_BC') to match a desired physical behavior at the boundary.
+Physical descriptions of boundary conditions means that we design the type of boundary conditions (the mathematical ones described in section {ref}'BoundaryCondtitions:Mathematical_BC') to match a desired physical behavior at the boundary.
+Most of the considerations discussed below, relates to boundary conditions of momentum, $\bar u(x,y,t)=\begin{bmatrix} u(x,y,z,t) \\ v(x,y,z,t)\\w(x,y,z,t)\end{bmatrix}$, where viscous forces may become important close to wall boundary conditions, or where you must consider how the flow may pass through an open boundary.
+For other parameters, such as temperature, salinity, moisture, etc., you are more free to set the boundary conditions in various ways, depending on your types of boundaries.

 ## Wall boundary conditions
 In geophysical fluid dynamic models, we sometimes encounter boundaries that should act like walls.
 In ocean models, we typically have coastlines, or in low-altitude atmospheric models we may tall mountain ranges.
 When we have a wall boundary condition, we must ensure that the fluid velocity normal to the boundary is zero.
 This means that we have a homogenous Dirichlet condition for flow normal to the wall.